cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 This is a weakness I've worked hard to address.
 I don't like the feeling of letting others down.
 As we'll see later when I get into my career as a grad student, this is a blocker I'm still addressing.

+I wish I could go into more detail here about my career at NASA, but none of the work I've done is public.
+I hope some of it will be public soon, because I've been lucky to lead some projects that have made some really amazing software interfaces for EVAs that I'm sure people would love using themselves.

 ## Principles of Autonomy and Decision Making